Explore Our Online Practitioner Directory Now

 What signs should you look for after a tick bite?

-After a tick bite, watch for signs such as an unusual rash, hot or feverish, tiredness, or achy joints.
-One important sign is a red, round rash that looks like a target (like a circle with a dot in the middle).
+• After a tick bite, watch for signs such as an unusual rash, hot or feverish, tiredness, muscle or joint pain.
+One important sign is a red, round rash that looks like a target (like a circle with a dot in the middle) which is called Erythema migrans rash

-See a doctor if you experience a rash, feel sick, or have the flu.
-Getting help early is very important to stop tick sicknesses from getting worse.
+• See a doctor if you experience a rash, feel sick, or have the flu.
+Getting help early is very important to stop tick illnesses from getting worse.

 How long after a tick bite can Lyme disease appear?